 Copies of current license and certification of staff, Personal Care Aides.
 Medication Technician, Homemaker

+Other Standard (specify):

+Have a Medicaid Provider Agreement and be enrolled as an EPD Waiver Provider;

-Other Standard (specify):in compliance with the Assisted Living Resident Regulatory Act of 2000 (DC St. §§ 44-101.01 et seq.), and Chapter 34 of Title -22 B of the DCMR
+Be in compliance with the Assisted Living Resident Regulatory Act of 2000 (DC St. §§ 44-101.01 et seq.), and Chapter 34 of Title -22 B of the DCMR

+Assisted Living service Providers shall complete mandatory training in Person-Centered Thinking, Supported Decision-Making, Supporting Community Integration, and any other topics as determined by DHCF.

 Verification of Provider Qualifications

 Entity Responsible for Verification:

-DHCF’s Long Term Care Administration will conduct an initial provider screening and readiness review to ensure provider qualifications of Home care agency.
+DHCF’s Long Term Care Administration will conduct an initial provider screening and readiness review to ensure programmatic requirements.
 Additionally, provider qualifications are reviewed and verified by DHCF Division of Public and Private Provider Services.
 District of Columbia, Department of Health, Health Regulation, and Licensing Administration is also responsible for verification of license.

 Frequency of Verification:

-DHCF’s Long Term Care Administration will verify initial reviews at least annually.
+DHCF’s Long Term Care Administration will monitor programmatic requirements at least annually.

 DHCF Division of Public and Private Provider Services verifies qualifications during the initial provider application review process as well as the re-enrollment process (every three years).
+DHCF may conduct telephonic surveys in lieu of out-of-State site visits for prospective EPD Waiver Medicaid provider applicants (and/or re-enro1ling applicants) to verify provider readiness.

 DOH verifies upon review and approval of initial license and every year.